-Spinach Borek is a delicious Turkish pastry made of thin flaky dough called “yufka” filled with spinach and onions.
+Spinach Borek (Ispanakli Borek) is a delicious Turkish pastry made of thin flaky dough called "yufka" filled with spinach and onions.
 Anyone who has visited Turkey probably came across with some kind of a borek.
 They are the most popular breakfast item or a snack on the go!

 In the old days, our grandmothers used to make yufka sheets at home to make borek, but luckily you can easily find yufka sheets in food stores or online.
-In Turkey, there are still some small yufka shops that only makes fresh yufka sheets.
+In Turkey, there are still some small yufka shops that only make fresh yufka sheets.

 How to Make Rolled Spinach Borek?

 Making Spinach Borek is easy but it requires some time and patience.
-To achieve the best results, you need to follow few simple steps:
+To achieve the best results, you need to follow a few simple steps:

 - Prepare the Spinach Filling - Put a large heavy-based pan on medium heat and add olive oil then sauté the onions and garlic until translucent.
 Add chilli, tomato paste, salt, pepper and paprika, saute for another minute, stirring continuously.
 Add the spinach and cook until the water from spinach totally evaporates.
 Let the filling cool down totally before using it for borek.